Manual upgrade activities

 (Optional) VHT_Audit_Create_Tables

-If you set up user audit logging on a pre-8.2 version of On-Premise Callback software, and you upgrade to a newer version, you must also run the VHT_Audit_Create_Tables.sql script after upgrading.
+If you set up user audit logging on a pre-8.2 version of On-Premise Callback, and you upgrade to a newer version, you must also run the VHT_Audit_Create_Tables.sql script after upgrading.

-The following scripts are optional and only need to be run if you plan to audit and report user activity in the Launchpad application:
+The following scripts are optional and only need to be run if you plan to audit and report user activity in the Launchpad:

 The following scripts are optional and only need to be run if you are working with Support to implement the Monthly License Utilization custom report:

-Copy the license file (by MAC address) to the root Virtual Hold directory (default location is C:\Program Files (x86)\Virtual Hold Technology) on each Core instance.
-Within a minute or less, the license file is read by the On-Premise Callback licensing component, and the licenses are available.
+Copy the license file (by MAC address) to the root installation directory (C:\Program Files (x86)\Virtual Hold Technology by default) on each Core instance.
+Within a minute or less, the license file is read by the Licensing component, and the licenses will be available.

 If a larger license file is currently in use, the surplus licenses reside in the Global Pool.

 The Call Type Indicator - Agent Priority setting specifies a string that writes in the UUI field for an Agent Priority call, and has a default value of 4.
-Existing call type indicators in Configuration > Telephony > Avaya UUI may need to be updated if previously configured to use 4.
+Existing call type indicators in the Avaya UUI menu (Configuration > Telephony > Avaya UUI) may need to be updated if previously configured to use 4.

 Verify any manually-configured Erlang ports are still specified in the registry.
 If needed, recreate them from the notes you made before upgrading.